mdavydov/ComputerVisionCourse/Module2Tasks.md

 For object counting 5% error is allowed.

 For object separation from background 5% of missclassification is allowed (5% of total image area can be false positives of false negatives)

+### Assessment criteria for day 2 tasks (4-6):

+FAIR - only tasks 4 and 5 are solved

+GOOD - tasks 4,5,6 are solved.
+Patch Match algorithm processing time is more than 3 sec for 320x180 images

+EXCELLENT - tasks 4,5,6 are solved.
+Patch Match algorithm processing time is less than 3 sec for 320x180 images

+(Time will be estimated using computer with 2.9 GHz Intel Core i5, GPU usage is not allowed for this task)

 ## <a name="textimages"></a> Separate text from background